-Training takes place at a variety of locations across Japan, including rehabilitation centers for persons with disabilities, educational institutions and organizations of/for persons with disabilities.
+Training takes place at a variety of locations across Japan, including service providers for persons with disabilities, educational institutions and organizations of/for persons with disabilities.

-- (1) Approximately the 10-month long training program will consist of three parts ‒ Japanese language learning, group training and individual training.
+- (1) Approximately the 10-month long training program will consist of three parts ‒ Japanese (sign) language learning, group training and individual training.

 - (2) The trainee will design his/her own individual training program based on his/her interests and future goals.
 A final training plan can be drawn up in consultation with training coordinators at JSRPD and with experts from related organizations.

 - (3) In principle, all the training will be provided in the Japanese (sign) language.

 - (4) The first three months will be devoted to intensive Japanese (sign) language lessons.
 Sufficient language skills will enable the trainee to exchange opinions and ideas with people in Japan.
 It is also a requirement for the trainees to make their presentation in Japanese (sign) language and/or to take a Japanese test.

-- (5) The trainee will learn about the current situation of rehabilitation and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.
+- (5) The trainee will learn about the current situation of accessibility and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.

-- (6) There will be opportunities to attend conferences and seminars on disability and/or rehabilitation of persons with disabilities.
+- (6) There will be opportunities to attend conferences and seminars on disability.